richardwestenra/rdr2-free-roam-event-schedule/README.md

 # Red Dead Online Free-Roam/Role Event Schedule

 A basic webpage that shows the daily RDR2 online event timetable, and the next upcoming events.
-All times are in your local time zone (British Summer Time), according to your device's locale settings.
+All times are in your local time zone (e.g. British Summer Time), according to your device's locale settings.
 Oh and it has a light/dark theme switcher too.

 ## Installation